 - A boss, highly concerned about the mildly negative reaction his employee had in response to some feedback, overcompensates and puts his pressing work on hold while he spends half the day on the phone with HR explaining what happened and working out what to do next.

 - A mayoral candidate, marred by publicity about his disturbing sexual habits, gets into a heated pissing match with a disgruntled constituent who judges his reputation, ruining a hopeful canvass to an important neighborhood.

-As adults, we do need mirroring and reassurance from time to time.
+The need to be mirrored constantly is one surefire way to remain disconnected from your authority.
+Click To Tweet As adults, we do need mirroring and reassurance from time to time.
 Am I still on track?
 Do you still love me?
 We can receive this mirroring without much fanfare by asking for it directly where appropriate, but we cannot expect our spouse, boss or best friend to approve of or understand our every action.
 We cannot expect them to solve complex work or personal issues they know nothing about.
 This is where professional guidance is needed.
 The mature desire for guidance and occasional reassurance is different from a burning need for validation at every turn, a need that results in an immense frustration and despair when the desired response is not given.

 An essential step to embodying our personal authority is to gently confront in ourselves those tender spots that are still in need of mirroring by others and society at large, and begin the search for better coping skills that will engender self-respect.
 We need to find our version of the doll with a prosthetic leg, and cradle it in our arms.
 We need to accept and work with difference.